fmhy/edit/docs/.vitepress/notes/sport7.md

 #### Sport7

-Note that many sites use this player, but Sport7 is their main site.
+Many sites use this player but this was the original.